Do you have any favourite compositions?

 I started to introduced tinned pies into my work, following the announcement of then Brexit Secretary Dominic Raab, that there will be “adequate food” after our departure from the EU.
 Fray Bentos pies, Vesta Curry, Ye Olde Oak tinned ham, are all perfect foodstuffs for stockpiling – they are also brands which hark back to a glorious Pre ethnically diverse Britain, of insipid food and insipid high streets.

 What next in the world of Cold War Steve?

 I’d love to do more exhibitions, prints and books – and conscious of not putting all my tinned pies in one Brexit basket, I have plans to conquer the USA and bring down Donald Trump.

-Cold War Steve Presents… The Festival of Brexit is the first book from the subversive genius described by the Financial Times as ‘Apocalyptic but side-splitting.’
+Cold War Steve Presents… The Festival of Brexit is the Sunday Times bestselling book from the subversive genius described by the Financial Times as ‘Apocalyptic but side-splitting.’